 - Pose a danger to self or others – Some people in drug rehab struggle with behavioral challenges that increase the risk of harm to themselves or others.
 If you are at risk, monitored inpatient treatment is a better choice for recovery.

 - Lack of a healthy household environment – For many people, dysfunctional relationships are a major trigger for substance abuse.
 Daily exposure to this sort of environment can severely decrease your ability to stay sober.
 For example, loved ones may not support you.
-Also, relapse easily occurs when you are surrounded by people who continue to use alcohol or drugs so an inpatient program gives you the chance to get sober in a place that’s safe and supportive.
+Also, relapse easily occurs when you are surrounded by people who continue to use alcohol or drugs, so an inpatient program gives you a chance to get sober in a place that’s safe and supportive.